aleksandr-vin/aleksandr-vin.github.io/_posts/2024-09-02-workaround-for-bf-vtx-sa.md

 BTW, power level **values** are mW converted to dBm (at least for SmartAudio 2.1 as I heard [here](https://www.youtube.com/watch?v=thR2XA_0PLM)).

-Then in Tinyhawk it did not for the last power value.
+Then in Tinyhawk it did not work for the last power value.
 I had this for Tinyhawk:
 ![VTX page on Tinyhawk](/img/Screenshot 2024-09-01 at 13.02.22.png)

 That's exactly 4 values that this VTX supports and I applied commands in cli: